pablodig/secRecon-Secretory-Pathway-Reconstruction/README.md

 ## 2 - CHO vs Plasma

-This folder contains notebooks and scripts used to perform various analyses on the CHO vs Plasma multi-omics datasets, aiming to extract meaningful insights using secRecon.
+This folder contains notebooks and scripts used to perform various analyses on the CHO vs Plasma multi-omics dataset, aiming to explore differential secretory topologies and identify potential CHO engineering targets using secRecon.

 ### Contents

-1. **2.1 - preprocess\_multiomics.ipynb**: This Jupyter notebook focuses on preprocessing multi-omics data, which includes transcriptomics, proteomics, and other omics data types.
+1. **2.1 - preprocess\_multiomics.ipynb**: This Jupyter notebook focuses on preprocessing the transcriptomics and proteomics datasets, grouping the data into upregulated and downregulated genes/proteins in human and murine plasma cells relative to antibody secreting CHO cells.
+This data is used dowmstream in network analysis (2.5)

-2. **2.2 - correlation\_hclust.Rmd**: This R Markdown file performs hierarchical clustering of correlation data from multi-omics datasets.
-The clustering helps in identifying patterns across genes and proteins, providing insights into their co-regulation and functional interactions.
+2. **2.2 - correlation\_hclust.Rmd**: This R Markdown file performs Spearman correlation and dendrogram correlations of secretory pathway topologies at the gene/protein and process level for both transcriptomic and proteomic datasets.
+Gene Set Variation Analysis (GSVA) is used to score secRecon geneset activity.

-3. **2.3 - gsva\_limma.Rmd**: This R Markdown file applies Gene Set Variation Analysis (GSVA) followed by differential analysis using `limma`.
-The goal is to identify significantly varying pathways across different conditions in the secretory pathway.
+3. **2.3 - gsva\_limma.Rmd**: This R Markdown file performs differential analysis of secRecon GSVA scores using `limma` to identify differentially active and inactive secretory process in plasma cells vs CHO cells.
+Potential engineering targets in these enriched processes are identified.

-4. **2.4 - gsva\_secRecon.Rmd**: This file focuses on applying GSVA specifically to the reconstructed secretory pathway (secRecon).
-The analysis helps in understanding how specific pathways behave under various experimental conditions.

-5. **2.5 - Cho\_vs\_plasma\_network\_analysis.ipynb**: This Jupyter notebook generates and compares network features between CHO cells and plasma cells.
-It aims to highlight significant differences that could be leveraged to enhance protein production or understand cell-specific characteristics of the secretory pathway.
+5. **2.4 - Cho\_vs\_plasma\_network\_analysis.ipynb**: This Jupyter notebook generates and compares network features between CHO cells and plasma cells.
+It aims to highlight significant topological differences that could be leveraged to enhance protein production or understand cell-specific characteristics of the secretory pathway.

+### Data
+Multi-omics data used in this analysis was generated by Raab et al. and can be downloaded from the Supplementary Materials of original manuscript (doi: 10.1016/j.ymben.2024.03.007); specific files required: 1-s2.0-S1096717624000521-mmc2.xlsx, 1-s2.0-S1096717624000521-mmc3.xlsx

+Raab, N. et al. Nature as blueprint: Global phenotype engineering of CHO production cells based on a multi-omics comparison with plasma cells.
+Metab.
+Eng.
+83, 110–122 (2024). doi: 10.1016/j.ymben.2024.03.007

-## 3 - Sec-seq Analysis
+## 3 - SEC-seq Analysis

-This folder, contains scripts used to perform analyses with a Sec-seq dataset using secRecon, such as correlation studies, dimension reduction, and dominance analysis.
+This folder, contains scripts used to perform analyses with a SEC-seq dataset using secRecon to identify secretory pathway signatures linked to plasma cell differentiation and single-cell IgG secretion.

 ### Contents

-1. **0a\_extract\_ppi\_network.Rmd**: This R Markdown file extracts the Protein-Protein Interaction (PPI) network data.
-This serves as the initial step to prepare the dataset for further correlation analysis and network integration.
+1. **0a\_extract\_ppi\_network.Rmd**: This R Markdown file prepares the Protein-Protein Interaction (PPI) network edgelist for secRecon PPI scoring.
+PPI networks are extracted from STRINGdb and PCNet databases.

-2. **0b\_Preprocess-DimensionReduction-Pseudotime.ipynb**: This Jupyter notebook preprocesses the omics data and performs dimension reduction and pseudotime analysis.
-This helps in identifying key states and transitions in the secretory pathway.
+2. **0b\_Preprocess-DimensionReduction-Pseudotime.ipynb**: This Jupyter notebook preprocesses the raw SEC-seq data from 3 human donor samples, performs dimension reduction and pseudotime analysis as described by Cheng et al.

-3. **1\_score-secRecon-activity.ipynb**: This notebook scores the activity of secRecon under different conditions.
-It aims to quantify pathway activity and identify conditions that promote or suppress secretory functions.
+3. **1\_score-secRecon-activity.ipynb**: This notebook scores the activity of secRecon processes using Seurat Feature scoring and ORIGINS2 PPI scoring. secRecon ontology and annotations are used to defined genesets.
+Process scores are used as features for Dominance Analysis and Spearman correlation against single-cell phenotypes (IgG secretion, pseudotime).

-4. **2\_Dominance-Analysis.ipynb**: This notebook performs dominance analysis to determine the impact of different genes and conditions on the secretory pathway.
-This type of analysis is useful for identifying major regulators and their influence on pathway outcomes.

-5. **3\_Correlation-DEG.ipynb**: This notebook identifies differentially expressed genes (DEGs) and performs correlation analysis.
-The results help in understanding co-regulation and identifying key gene modules that respond to experimental perturbations.
+4. **2\_Dominance-Analysis.ipynb**: This notebook performs Dominance Analysis to predict the most important secRecon processes linked to IgG secretion and plasma cell differentiation.
+Dominance Analysis is applied to different clusters to dissect secretory pathway signatures associated with transcriptomic and phenotypic heterogeneity.

+5. **3\_Correlation-DEG.ipynb**: This notebook performs secRecon subprocess- and gene-level correlation with IgG secretion and plasma cell differentiation phenotypes.
+Key secretory processes and machinery are identified as markers for IgG secretion efficiency and plasma cell differentiation.

-6. **4\_IgGpopulation\_correlation.Rmd**: This R Markdown file performs correlation analysis focused specifically on IgG populations.
-It aims to explore relationships within IgG production and how these relate to other functional components in the secretory pathway.
+6. **4\_IgGpopulation\_correlation.Rmd**: This R Markdown file performs secRecon gene-level correlation and dendrogram correlation for pseudobulk groups for IgG producing Leiden clusters.
+It aims to explore secretory topological differences between these distinct clusters.

+### Data
+SEC-seq data used in this analysis was generated by Cheng et al. and can be downloaded from GEO under accession number “GSE229042”.
+Cheng, R. Y.-H. et al. SEC-seq: association of molecular signatures with antibody secretion in thousands of single human plasma cells.
+Nat.
+Commun.
+14, 3567 (2023) doi: 10.1038/s41467-023-39367-8

 ## 4 - secRecon\_TF\_enrichment

-This folder contains notebooks and scripts for analyzing transcription factor enrichment in the secRecon components.
-The aim is to identify transcription factors that may play a regulatory role in the observed pathway dynamics.
+This folder contains lists of transcription factors (TFs) enriched from IPA upstream regulator analysis, ChEA3, and Lund et al. RECON for secRecon genes.
+The aim is to identify transcription factors that may play a regulatory role in the mammalian secretory pathway and may be integrated/annotated in the knowledgebase in future versions.

 ### Contents

-1. **secRecon\_TF\_enrichment.ipynb**: This Jupyter notebook performs transcription factor enrichment analysis on secRecon.
-It identifies key transcription factors that may be regulating the secretory pathway and visualizes their potential impact on network activity.
+1. **secRecon\_TF\_enrichment.ipynb**: This Jupyter notebook compiles and compares these lists of TFs.

 ## 5 - Gtex\_correlation

-This folder contains scripts and data for characterizing the secretory pathway using GTEx data.
-The aim is to explore gene expression in various tissues and gain insights into how the secretory pathway is regulated across different biological contexts.
+This folder contains scripts and GTEx data to explore potential systemic and literature biases in secRecon curation and relevance scoring.

 ### Contents

-1. **0\_gtex\_secrecon\_char.Rmd**: This R Markdown file uses GTEx data to characterize the reconstructed secretory pathway.
-It performs tissue-specific analysis, identifying differential expression patterns and linking these patterns to secretory pathway activity.
+1. **0\_gtex\_secrecon\_char.Rmd**: This R Markdown file uses GTEx data to performs tissue-specific analysis, correlation average secRecon gene expression with curated metrics including number of annotated secRecon terms, max relevance score, mean relevance scoring.

+### Data
+GTEx RNA-seq data (TPM expression) can be downloaded from HPA database, consists of transcriptomics data spanning 35 tissues based on 46 tissue subtypes. (https://www.proteinatlas.org/humanproteome/tissue/data#gtex_tissue_groups_rna, 10.1038/ng.2653, 10.1038/nature24277, 10.1126/science.aaz1776)

 ## Usage Instructions